swiftlang/swift-evolution/proposals/0341-opaque-parameters.md

 ## Detailed design

 Opaque parameter types can only be used in parameters of a function, initializer, or subscript declaration.
-They cannot be used in ot in (e.g.) a typealias or any value of function type.
+They cannot be used in (e.g.) a typealias or any value of function type.
 For example:

 ```swift
 typealias Fn = (some P) -> Void    // error: cannot use opaque types in a typealias